 Seth Moore of Bainbridge Island, WA knew more existed; he didn’t know where to find it.
 Raised Protestant, he adhered to his roots.
 He achieved a degree in Audio Production, which he used in broadcasting sermons from a well-known Protestant/Non-denominational church in Seattle, WA.
 He handled the Sunday worship audio–a job for which his degree had prepared him.
 He, however, began to feel burnt out and fed up with the assembling he witnessed.
 He states, “As a volunteer on the inside, I started to have more questions about communion.
 I didn’t see the reverence it deserved, and that bothered me.
-The bread and wine were in the back room, and we were told to take it by ourselves if we wanted.”
+The bread and wine were in the back room, and they told us to take it by ourselves if we wanted.”

 “What this church was doing felt like a production; it was great for the attendees, getting the name of Jesus out and changing lives—but it was happening at the expense of the volunteers and servers.”